 On August 13, 2019, the Company completed a term debt securitization in connection with which an affiliate of the Company made an offering of the Asset-Backed Notes.
 The Asset-Backed Notes were rated A+(sf) by Morningstar Credit Ratings, LLC on August 13, 2019.
-There has been no change in the rating since August 13, 2019.

 The Asset-Backed Notes were issued by the 2019-1 Trust pursuant to a note purchase agreement, dated as of August 13, 2019, by and among the Company and Keybanc Capital Markets Inc. as Initial Purchaser, and are backed by a pool of loans made to certain portfolio companies of the Company and secured by certain assets of those portfolio companies and are to be serviced by the Company.
 Interest on the Asset-Backed Notes will be paid, to the extent of funds available, at a fixed rate of 4.21% per annum.
-The Asset-Backed Notes have a two-year reinvestment period and a stated maturity of September 15, 2027.
+The reinvestment period of the Asset-Backed Notes ends July 15, 2021 and the maturity is September 15, 2027.

-At September 30, 2020 and December 31, 2019, the Asset-Backed Notes had an outstanding principal balance of \$100.0 million.
+At March 31, 2021 and December 31, 2020, the Asset-Backed Notes had an outstanding principal balance of \$100.0 million.

 Under the terms of the Asset-Backed Notes, the Company is required to maintain a reserve cash balance, funded through proceeds from the sale of the Asset-Backed Notes, which may be used to pay monthly interest and principal payments on the Asset-Backed Notes.
 The Company has segregated these funds and classified them as restricted investments in money market funds.
-At September 30, 2020 and December 31, 2019, there was approximately \$0.8 million and \$1.1 million of restricted investments, respectively.
+At March 31, 2021 and December 31, 2020, there was approximately \$1.2 million and \$1.0 million of restricted investments, respectively.

 On April 21, 2020, the Company purchased all of the limited liability company interests of Arena in HSLFI, which is a party to the NYL Facility.
-HFI entered into the NYL Facility with the Noteholders for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the Noteholders.
-On June 1, 2018, HSLFI sold or contributed to HFI certain secured loans made to certain portfolio companies pursuant to into the Sale and Servicing Agreement.
+HFI entered into the NYL Facility with the NYL Noteholders for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
+On June 1, 2018, HSLFI sold or contributed to HFI certain secured loans made to certain portfolio companies pursuant to the Sale and Servicing Agreement.
 Any notes issued by HFI are collateralized by all investments held by HFI and permit an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
 The notes were issued pursuant to the Indenture.

 On June 5, 2020, the Company amended the NYL Facility to extend the investment period to June 5, 2022.
 The investment period will be followed by a five year amortization period.
 The stated final payment date was extended to June 15, 2027, subject to any extension of the investment period.
 The interest rate on the notes issued under the NYL Facility is based on the three year USD mid-market swap rate plus a margin of between 3.55% and 5.15% with an interest rate floor, depending on the rating of such notes at the time of issuance.
 Any obligation to make additional advances was conditioned on the occurrence of certain conditions, which were satisfied June 26, 2020.
-There were \$13.3 million in advances made by the Noteholders as of September 30, 2020 at an interest rate of 4.60%.
-As of September 30, 2020, the

-Company had borrowing capacity under the NYL Facility of \$86.8 million.
-At September 30, 2020, \$2.2 million was available, subject to existing terms and advance rates.
+There were \$50.8 million and \$22.3 million in advances made by the NYL Noteholders as of March 31, 2021 and December 31, 2020, respectively, at an interest rate of 4.60%.
+As of March 31, 2021 and December 31, 2020, the Company had borrowing capacity under the NYL Facility of \$49.2 million and \$77.7 million, respectively.
+At March 31, 2021 and December 31, 2020, \$1.1 million and \$0.9 million, respectively, was available for borrowing, subject to existing terms and advance rates.